Brain technology patents soar as companies get inside people's heads

 Most surprising, concluded market-research firm SharpBrains, is that patents have been awarded to inventors well beyond those at medical companies.
-The leader in neurotechnology patents, according to the report, is consumer-research behemoth Nielsen.
+The leader in neurotechnology patents, according to the report, is consumer-research behemoth Nielsen .
+For factbox, see.

 That expansion into non-medical uses, said SharpBrains Chief Executive Alvaro Fernandez, who presented the results at the NeuroGaming conference in San Francisco, shows we are at the dawn of "the pervasive neurotechnology age," in which everyday technologies will be connected to brains.